pofengliu/devops-notes/pages/Type of Bugs.md

   * Missing specifications
   * Implementation bugs (~ 50%)

-  With upfront design skills like "Specification by Example", we can tackle the 50% of bugs, which is part of our quality strategy!
+  With upfront design skills like "Specification by Example", we can tackle the other 50% of bugs, which is part of our quality strategy!